Damilola-4th/SACS_Github/README.md

 ## What You'll Find Here

-- **Learning Resources**: Tutorials, guides, and articles covering a wide range of topics in computer science, programming languages, and software development.
+- **Learning Resources**: Tutorials, guides, and articles covering a wide range of topics in computer science, programming languages, and `Software Development`.
-        - We're not just about software engineering we plan to have resources for other areas of computer science like `Data Science` and `ML`
+        - We're not just about Software Engineering we plan to have resources for other areas of computer science like `Data Science` and `ML`
 - **Code Samples**: Example code snippets and projects to help you understand and practice different programming concepts.
 - **Frameworks and Libraries**: Exploration of popular frameworks, libraries, and tools used in software development.
 - **Community Contributions**: Opportunities to contribute your own projects, tutorials, and resources to share with fellow SACS members.